GOCL gets NSE no objection for Hinduja National Power merger

 How might the absorption of Hinduja National Power Corporation Limited's energy assets reshape GOCL Corporation's long-term business strategy and revenue mix?

-What potential challenges could GOCL Corporation face during the NCLT approval process, particularly given the regulatory conditions around ongoing adjudication and recovery proceedings?
+What potential challenges could GOCL Corporation face during the NCLT approval process, given the complexity of transferring all liabilities from the Transferor Company?